-NMHC/NAA Viewpoint: Congress should permanently extend the tax rate reductions and the 20 percent qualified business income tax deduction enacted as part of the Tax Cuts and Jobs Act.
+NMHC/NAA Viewpoint: Congress should maintain the tax rate reductions and the 20-percent qualified business income tax deduction made permanent as part of 2025 tax legislation.
 Failure to do so will result in a substantial tax increase on the pass-through entities that dominate the multifamily industry and exacerbate the nation’s housing affordability crisis.

 The multifamily industry is dominated by “pass-through” entities (e.g., sole proprietorships, LLCs, partnerships and S corporations) instead of publicly held corporations (e.g., C corporations).
 Indeed, approximately three-quarters of apartment units are owned by pass-through entities.
 This means that a company’s taxable income is passed through to the equity owners, who pay taxes on their share of the income on their individual tax returns, regardless of whether the owner receives any cash distribution of the income or it is reinvested in the business.
 Additionally, a significant number of industry participants are organized as REITs that generally pay no tax at the entity level and pass-through dividends to shareholders.

 The tax treatment of pass-through entities contrasts with the taxation of large publicly held corporations, so-called C corporations, which generally face two levels of tax.
-These entities are subject to tax at the corporate level under the corporate tax system.
+These entities are subject to a 21 percent tax rate at the corporate level under the corporate tax system.
 Taxable shareholders are then taxed upon the receipt of dividend income.
-Notably, some shareholders of corporate stock, including certain retirement accounts and non-profit organizations, are exempt from taxes on those dividends.
+Notably, some shareholders of corporate stock, including certain retirement accounts generally and non-profit organizations, are exempt from taxes on those dividends.

-In 2017, as part of the Tax Cuts & Jobs Act, Congress lowered taxes on pass-through entities and REITs through 2025 by:
+In 2025, Congress made permanent reduced taxes on pass-through entities and REITs by:

 - Reducing marginal individual tax rates, including the top tax rate to 37 percent from 39.6 percent; and